IIIF/api/source/api/discovery/0.1/index.md

 ## 1. Introduction

 The resources made available via the IIIF Image and Presentation APIs are only useful if they can be found by an end user.
-Users cannot interact directly with a distributed, decentralized system but instead must rely on services that harvest and process the content, and then provide a user interface enabling navigation to that content via searching, browsing or other paradigms.
+Users cannot interact directly with a distributed, decentralized ecosystem but instead must rely on services that harvest and process the content, and then provide a user interface enabling navigation to that content via searching, browsing or other paradigms.
 Once the user has discovered the content, they can then display it in their viewing application of choice.
-Machine to machine interfaces are also enabled by this pattern, where software agents could interact via APIs to discovery the same content and retrieve it for further analysis or processing.
+Machine to machine interfaces are also enabled by this pattern, where software agents could interact via APIs to discover the same content and retrieve it for further analysis or processing.

-This specification leverages existing techniques, specifications, and tools, in order to promote widespread adoption.
+This specification leverages existing techniques, specifications, and tools in order to promote widespread adoption.
 It enables the collaborative development of global or thematic search engines and portal applications that allow users to easily find and engage with content available via existing IIIF APIs.

 ### 1.1.
 Objectives and Scope

 The objective of the IIIF Discovery API is to provide the information needed to discover and subsequently make use of existing IIIF resources.
 The intended audience is other IIIF aware systems that can proactively work with the content and APIs.
 While this work may benefit others outside of the IIIF community directly or indirectly, the objective of the API is to specify an interoperable solution that best and most easily fulfills the discovery needs within the community of participating organizations.

 The first step towards enabling the discovery of IIIF resources is to have a consistent and well understood pattern for content providers to publish lists of links to their available content.
-This does not include transmission optimization for the content itself, for example transferring any source image content between systems, only for the discovery of the content.
-This allows a baseline implementation of discovery systems that process and reprocess the list, looking for resources that have changed.
+This does not include the transmission of the content itself, for example transferring any source media or data between systems, only for the discovery of that content.
+This allows a baseline implementation of discovery systems that process and reprocess the list of links, looking for resources that have changed.

-This process can be optimized by allowing the content providers to publish descriptions of when their content has changed, enabling consuming systems to only retrieve the resources that have changed.
+This process can be optimized by allowing the content providers to publish descriptions of when their content has changed, enabling consuming systems to only retrieve the resources that have been modified since they were last retrieved.
 These changes might include when content is deleted or otherwise becomes no longer available.
-Finally, for rapid synchronization, a system of notifications between systems can reduce the amount of effort required to constantly poll all of the systems to see if anything has changed.
+Finally, for rapid synchronization, a system of notifications pushed from the publisher to a set of subscribers can reduce the amount of effort required to constantly poll all of the systems to see if anything has changed.

-Work that is out of scope includes the selection or creation of any descriptive metadata formats, and the selection or creation of metadata search APIs or protocols.
+Work that is out of scope of this API includes the recommendation or creation of any descriptive metadata formats, and the recommendation or creation of metadata search APIs or protocols.
 These are out of scope as the diverse domains represented within the IIIF community already have different standards in these spaces, and previous attempts to reconcile these specifications across domains have not been successful.

 ### 1.2.
 Terminology